iij/pta/README.md

 How it works
 ============

-PTA module decrypts a query string starting from `pta=...' and check CRC32, expiration time and requested URI path embedded in it.
-So you need to generate PTA token and add it to a link as query string.
+PTA module decrypts a query string or cookie parameter starting from `pta=...' and check CRC32, expiration time and requested URI path embedded in it.
+So you need to generate PTA token and add it to a link as query string or cookie parameter.
+There are some codes under the smaples directory to generate PTA.

 format
 ------